maltehedderich/blog/docs/posts/tabular_q_learning.md

 | 14    | 0.98 | 0.99 | 1.00  | 0.98 |
 | 15    | 0.00 | 0.00 | 0.00  | 0.00 |

-Most of the Q-values converged already after 1000 episodes.
-The Q-values for the states 2, 6, 10, and 13 took longer to converge.
+Most of the Q-values had already converged after 1000 episodes.
+However, the Q-values for the states 2, 6, 10, and 13 took longer to converge.

 ## Conclusion

-In this blog post, we explored the topic of Tabular Q-Learning.
-We learned about the Bellman Equation, which is the core of Q-Learning.
-We then implemented Q-Learning to play the Frozen Lake game.
-The tabular approach is only feasible for small environments.
-In the next blog post, we will explore Deep Q-Learning, which is a variant of Q-Learning that uses a neural network to approximate the Q-function.
+This blog post delved into the concept of Tabular Q-Learning.
+We examined the Bellman Equation, the fundamental principle of Q-Learning, and applied it to the Frozen Lake game.
+However, the tabular method is only practical for smaller environments.
+In one of the next blog posts, we will explore Deep Q-Learning, which is a variant of Q-Learning that uses a neural network to approximate the Q-function.
 This allows us to use Q-Learning in large environments.

-The code for this blog post can be found [here](https://github.com/maltehedderich/blog/blob/main/notebooks/tabular_q_learning.ipynb).
+You can find the code for this blog post [here](https://github.com/maltehedderich/blog/blob/main/notebooks/tabular_q_learning.ipynb).